tcltk/tcl/doc/dev/value-history.md

 The new implementation solves the problem of storing in a Tcl value arbitrary binary data up to 2Gb in size.
-The encoding of string elements as __char__ array elements is still direct, simple, one-to-one, and every string that was valid in Tcl 7 remains valid and remains the same value in Tcl 8.0, which offers a high degree of accommodation of client code written for Tcl 7.
+The encoding of string elements as __char__ array elements is still direct, simple, one-to-one, and every __char__ array that was a valid representation of a value in Tcl 7 remains valid and continues to represent the same value in Tcl 8.0, which offers a high degree of accommodation of client code written for Tcl 7.

+The public C API for Tcl 8.0 includes only 7 new routines that either accept or return explicitly a pair of values of type (__char__ *) and __int__ representing together a counted string value.
+A second solution is to include these two values as fields of a new struct, **Tcl_Obj**, and define new interface routines that make use of that struct.
+The **Tcl_Obj** struct introduced in Tcl 8.0 includes a field _bytes_ of type (__char__ *) and a field _length_ of type __int__.
+Taken together these two fields are a Tcl value represented as a counted string.
+The routine

+>	**Tcl_Obj** * **Tcl_NewStringObj** (__char__ * _bytes_, __int__ _length_);

+is used to create such a struct out of the pair of arguments defining a counted string.

+Tcl_Obj rep and Tcl_ObjCmdProc

+string length
+puts read combo

+binary command

+mid-migration
+	update, vwait
+	break, continue, fileevent, fconfigure, glob, pwd, seek, socket, tell for, if, incr, package, load, reg*, scan, set, subst, trace, while

+limitations

+management of objPtr->bytes